Hanzlazahid/Ecom-Backend/README.md

 PRODUCT BY BRANDS: This feature allows users to view products by brand.

+FILTER,SORT,PAGINATION: This feature allows user to filer data by category or anything, sort by price or latest and pagination.

 GET DISCOUNT BY COUPON: This feature allows users to enter a coupon code to receive a discount on their purchase.